gsa-tts-archived/searchgov-spider/search_gov_crawler/domains/README.md

 ## Using Jsonnet to generate crawl files
 So as to have better control and readabilty of these configuration files, we use [Jsonnet](https://jsonnet.org/) to generate json files that control our jobs.

-### Domain Files
+### Domain Configuration Files
-There is one file for each of the different output targets we support (csv, endpoint, and elasticsearc) as well as a common file imported by the other domain files that contains code used by all others.
+In the config directory, there is one file for each of the different output targets we support (csv, endpoint, and elasticsearc) as well as a common file imported by the other domain files that contains code used by all others.

 - domains_csv.libsonnet: contains configuration for domains with an output target of `csv`.
 - domains_endpoint.libsonnet: contains configuration for domains with an output target of `endpoint`.